-"This bill directs the Federal Trade Commission to issue rules to prohibit deceptive or misleading advertising related to the provision of abortion services."
+The bill directs the Federal Trade Commission to issue rules to prohibit deceptive or misleading advertising related to the provision of abortion services.

 Congresswoman Carolyn B. Maloney, D-N.Y., a cosponsor of the legislation, slammed pregnancy centers for dissuading women by using "predatory tactics to undermine reproductive rights."

 Echoing Maloney's comments, Rep. Suzanne Bonamici, D-Ore., offered support for the bill, saying it would "prohibit this egregious behavior so people looking for care get accurate information."

 Senator Warren complained that there are three times as many crisis centers than abortion mills in Massachusetts.
 However, in certain states, the ratio is much higher.
 According to JMIR Public Health and Surveillance, there are over 2,500 pro-life centers across the country.

 Mallory Quigley, a spokeswoman for Susan B. Anthony Pro-Life America, defended crisis pregnancy centers, saying, "Sen. Warren is willfully ignorant about the incredible work being done by pregnancy centers."

 Quigley estimated the United States has 2,700 centers that serve 2 million Americans yearly, providing nearly $270 million in free "high-quality medical care, material items such as diapers, formula, clothing, strollers and more."